sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 - kratos@Default Directory
 - …ITOps-App@Default Directory

-The first one is a user account object, it's the owner of the tenant.
-This is the person who signed up for the azure subscription and who by default is given the global admin role.
+The first one is a user account object, this is the owner of the tenant.
+The person who signed up for the azure subscription and who by default is given the global admin role.

 NOTE: The username/ UserPrincipalName appears to have the #EXT# in it because the user has been sourced from other identity providers.
 In this case, the user was added using their Microsoft Account (MSA).